clangen/clangen-projects-static/README.md

-# musikcube-static
+# clangen-projects-static
-static resources for musikcube that don't necessarily belong in the sources (images, website stuff, etc...)
+static resources for my projects that don't necessarily belong in the sources (images, website stuff, etc...)